 When Is the Best Time to Sell a House in Atlanta?

 Once you’ve decided to sell your Atlanta area home, deciding when to sell is the key to selling faster and for more money.
-For instance, based on historical data, if you list your $400,000 home in March, you could sell it for $22,520 more than the yearly average!
+For instance, based on historical data, if you list your $400,000 home in March, you could sell it for $22,920 more than the yearly average!
 But depending on your selling objective, the best time to list your home may differ.

-In this post, we’ll walk you through how to decide when to sell your home as well as local factors that can affect the sale.
+In this post, we’ll walk you through how to decide when to sell your home, as well as local factors that can affect the sale.
 But first, here’s some information on the Atlanta housing market to give you a good idea of where the market stands and how your house fits in.

 Atlanta housing trends

 The price for a home in Atlanta varies greatly depending on the neighborhood that the home is in.
-For instance, in Morningside – Lenox Park, the median listing price is close to $1 million versus the Grove Park neighborhood with a median listing price of $299,000 — the rest of the neighborhoods in Atlanta fall somewhere in between.
+For instance, in Morningside – Lenox Park, the median listing price is close to $1 million versus the Grove Park neighborhood with a median listing price of $347,900 — the rest of the neighborhoods in Atlanta fall somewhere in between.

-To give you a good idea of the best time to sell your house in Atlanta, we ran the numbers through our Best Time To Sell Calculator, analyzed local real estate trends, and spoke with Brenda Dollar, a top Atlanta, Georgia, agent who works with over 74% more single-family homes than the average Atlanta agent.
-She helped us identify the biggest mistake sellers make when they list their homes as well as shared her expert tips on selling your house fast and for the most money.
+To give you a good idea of the best time to sell your house in Atlanta, we ran the numbers through our Best Time To Sell Calculator, analyzed local real estate trends, and spoke with Brenda Dollar, a top Union City, Georgia, agent who works with over 74% more single-family homes than the average Atlanta agent.
+She helped us identify the biggest mistake sellers make when they list their homes, as well as shared her expert tips on selling your house fast and for the most money.

 When is the best time to sell a house in Atlanta?

-“Normally it was springtime.
-Between March and April was always the hot time for sellers.
-They want to do that spring cleaning and spruce up outside,” she says, but goes on to say, “for the last couple of years, I’ve also sold houses in October and November.”
+According to Dollar, seasonal trends see the market heating up in the spring.
+“Between March and April was always the hot time for sellers.
+They want to do that spring cleaning and spruce up outside,” she says.

 Let’s take a look at real estate transaction data for Atlanta and some surrounding cities to find the best time to sell your home whether you want to sell for the most money or sell fast.